 Persons subject to lump-sum taxation can opt each year to switch to ordinary taxation.
 A switch can be carried out retroactively to the last legally binding assessment.
 A renewed switch back to lump-sum taxation is not possible.

-The taxpayer’s living costs are periodically reviewed by the tax department and must be adjusted if necessary.
+The taxpayer’s living costs are reviewed annually by the tax department and must be adjusted if necessary.
 Significant changes to the taxpayer’s financial circumstances such as inheritances and gifts, income from foundations or the sale of foreign assets must also be disclosed in the annual tax return to be submitted.

 The right to lump-sum taxation expires if the taxpayer switches to ordinary taxation, the legal provisions are no longer met or the duty of declaration is breached.

 The following must be noted in addition to the taxation issues:

 - In order to receive a residence permit, persons interested in lump-sum taxation must provide evidence that they have sufficient financial means to cover their living costs without pursuing gainful employment.

 - Under certain circumstances, persons from third-party countries (outside the EU/EFTA) without gainful employment can apply for a residence permit in Switzerland if their relocation to Switzerland entails significant fiscal benefits.
 “Significant” is defined in the Canton of Lucerne as a tax burden of at least CHF 400,000 (direct federal, state and municipal tax).
 Further information on residence permits is available from the immigration office (www.migration.lu.ch).